TeXlyre/codemirror-lang-bib/CONTRIBUTING.md

-# Contributing to CodeMirror 6 LaTeX Language Support
+# Contributing to CodeMirror 6 BibTeX Language Support

 Thank you for your interest in contributing to this project!
 This document provides guidelines and instructions for contributing.